 Distance from Nashville: 22 miles, 27 minutes

 For those who have less than a full day to spare, Nolensville is a great option.
 Just 25 minutes down the road (sans traffic), it’s a respite from the fast pace of the city while offering biking and walking trails, as well as easy access to Arrington Vineyards.
-Grab a coffee at Mama’s Java and pose for a selfie with Kim Radford’s This Girl Can mural, raise a glass at Mill Creek Brewing Co. and dine at Pork Belly Farmhouse if you’re sticking around through dinner.
+Grab a coffee at Mama’s Java and pose for a selfie with Kim Radford’s This Girl Can mural, then raise a glass at Mill Creek Brewing Co.
 It’s also apple season, so while you can’t pick your own at Morning Glory Orchard, you can stop by the farm store and sift through 13 different varieties of apples to buy, as well as jams, preserves, cider, honey and much more.

 Distance from Nashville: 22 miles, 25 minutes

 Need I even remind you that Franklin is my favorite town in Tennessee?
 Fine, I’ll do it again.
 Boasting the best Main Street in the country, Franklin is full of Civil War history, historic homes and whiskey-slinging restaurants that line its downtown corridor.
-While not in the town limits, Company Distilling is on the Masters & Makers trail in Thompson’s Station, just a 15-minute drive from downtown.
 Time it for dinner, and you can do a tour and tasting (I recommend making a reservation), then pop next door to Circa.